 Are your customers getting ongoing value from your product?
-You may think that you know the answer, but without clear metrics to understand and optimize the product experience, at best, you are making an educated guess.
+You may think that you know the answer, but without clear metrics to understand and optimize the product experience, you’re only making an educated guess (at best).

-Customer success and product organizations both measure user engagement patterns and have a rich overlap of key metrics they use to quantify success.
-Once both teams understand which metrics are unique and which are shared, they become more effective and collaborative as one cohesive team.
+Customer success (CS) and product organizations both measure user engagement patterns and share some key metrics to quantify success.
+Once both teams understand which metrics are unique and which are shared, the two can become more effective and collaborative as one cohesive team.

-Product breadth gives you the ability to absorb turnover within your customer base and ensure that you are not incurring a huge churn risk.
-If you only have one or two users at an organization and lose a single user at that company, you are looking at a 50% turnover of your user base which can feel like a serious hit.
-Alternatively, if you are able to get 10, 20, 30 users at that same organization to use your product, losing one makes it much easier to recover and gives you ample time to rebuild the relationship.
+A larger product breadth gives you the ability to absorb turnover within your customer base and ensure you aren’t incurring additional churn risk.
+If you only have one or two users from an organization and lose a single user at that company, you’re looking at a 50% turnover of your user base, which can feel like a serious hit.
+Alternatively, if you can get 10, 20, or 30 users at that same organization to use your product, losing one makes it much easier to recover and gives you ample time to rebuild the relationship.

 Metric #3: Frequency

-It measures how often users (or users from specific accounts) log-in to your product in a given time frame.
-You want to look at frequency by examining if your users are coming into the product on a daily, weekly or monthly basis.
+Frequency measures how often users (or users from a specific account) log-in to your product in a given time frame.
+A useful way to look at frequency is to examine whether users tend to access the product on a daily, weekly, or monthly basis.

-Frequency speaks to that “addiction” factor.
-You want to be the software that customers absolutely cannot live without.
-Your goal is to have your product as a consistent part of their workflows and vital to performing their job functions.
-This makes your software not only valuable, but also irreplaceable.
-To measure frequency, you want to look at how many days per month users are coming into the product, and also explore how much time users are spending within the product and how many components of it they explore.
-This will uncover if they are finding sustained value in the product overall.
+Every software provider wants to be the product that customers can’t live without–your goal is to establish your product as vital to performing the requirements of their job.
+By measuring frequency, you can see how many days per month users access the product, how much time users spend within the product, and how many components of it they explore.
+This will uncover if they are finding sustained value in the product over time.

-These core metrics are great quantitative measures of overall product experience, but as we know at Pendo, quantitative measurement is only part of the story.
-To gain a true understanding of customer and product health, it is paramount to combine quantitative measure with qualitative user feedback.
+These core metrics are great quantitative measures of the overall product experience, but quantitative measurement is only part of the story.
+To gain a true understanding of customer and product health, it is paramount to combine quantitative metrics with qualitative user feedback.
 The next two metrics will help you do just that.

 Metric #4: Net Promoter Score (NPS)

-Net Promoter Score (NPS) provides a clear benchmark of customer loyalty that can be tracked over time.
-Many companies use it to measure customer delight and benchmark against their industry, their competitors and themselves.
+Net Promoter Score (NPS) provides a clear measurement of customer loyalty that can be tracked over time.
+Many companies use it to measure track delight and benchmark against their industry, their competitors, and themselves.

-NPS is only one indicator of customer health but is a very popular one that many SaaS companies have adopted.
-You can send NPS surveys to product users and ask how likely they are to recommend the product to other users to gauge overall satisfaction and sentiment.
-It’s important to think of NPS as a direction as opposed to just one number since you want to track how you are trending over time.
-Strive to move your NPS in a positive direction and continue to improve it over time.
+NPS is only one indicator of customer health, but it is very popular among SaaS companies specifically.
+You can send NPS surveys to users (ideally, in-app) and ask how likely they are to recommend the product to other users to gauge overall satisfaction and sentiment.
+Remember to think of NPS as a direction as opposed to a single data point, since you should always be striving to improve your NPS over time.

-Remember that NPS is a company-wide metric and requires collaboration across the entire organization.
-NPS is traditionally ingrained in customer success but product teams should be equally invested to ensure a positive NPS score.
-Having cross-functional plans to address the customer feedback is key.
+It’s also important to keep in mind that NPS is a company-wide metric and requires collaboration across the entire organization.
+NPS is traditionally ingrained in customer success, but product teams should be equally invested to ensure the product is generating positive NPS scores from users.
+Similarly, having cross-functional plans to address customer feedback is essential as well.

 Metric #5: Time to value

-Time to value is impacted by a number of departments including marketing and sales.
-Therefore, to accurately observe this metric, you want to change one variable at a time and ensure that you are controlling the environment.
-Explore the time to value indicators for your specific product which should be data-driven but also subjective.
-Are users achieving outcomes in your product?
-Have you had CSMs capture the core objectives?
+Time to value is impacted by a number of departments (including marketing and sales), so in order to accurately observe this metric, you should only change one variable at a time to ensure you’re controlling the environment.
+Explore the time to value indicators for your specific product–which should be data-driven but also subjective.
+Are users achieving the desired outcomes in your product?
+Have CSMs captured any common blockers?
 How quickly can you address those?
 These can be measured using a variety of tools and every company has slightly different value indicators.

 Copy link below to share.